This course is only available for students in the BA International Studies.

 A seminar of 5 ects on the political and social modernization of Russia during the last century, in which students prepare and discuss the general theme and individual presentations on the basis of a textbook and a collection of documents, adding up to a final session for the discussion of the students’ concluding papers on the legacy of the past for the current situation of Russia.

-Knowledge of the main facts, actors and developments in the history of the Soviet Union, as well of the debates on the key-concepts and theories in the historiography on this subject.
+Knowledge of the basic facts, persons and developments in the history of the Soviet Union, as well of the debates on the key-concepts in the historiography on this subject.

-Insights in the multi-layered quality of the Soviet experience, in the interactions between state and society and in the complex dynamics of Russia’s ongoing modernization process.
+Insights in the multi-layered quality of the Soviet experience, in the interactions between state and society and in the dynamics of Russia’s modernization process.

 The timetable is available on the BA International Studies website.